 Their coffee mugs are made by a potter from Saint Paul.
 Some of the other OPH locations from around the nation have started to use her mugs as well.
 You are able to purchase them, too.

 R.J.
 Riches Family Restaurant in Mounds View originally was a Country Kitchen back in the 1970s.
-The owners who took over that space were named Royce and Janice (RJ) and they wanted to make ‘Riches’ — hence the name R.J.
+The owners who took over that space were named Royce and Janice (combined initials of RJ) and they wanted to make ‘Riches’ — hence the name R.J.
 Riches.
 The current owners have operated the restaurant since 1992.

 You need to watch other people’s food come out before you place your order.
 Food comes in HUGE portions.
 The chocolate chip and blueberry pancakes are not only the size of dinner plates, they’re also extremely thick.
 Think of it more like a cake than a pancake.
 You don’t need more than one for your table.